hove-io/navitia/documentation/slate/source/includes/isochrones.md

 The Isochrone function provides information either:

--   in the form of a table with all the possible stops from a potential destination with their respective arrival times, travel times and number of matches
+-   in the form of a list with all the reachable stops from a potential destination with their respective arrival times, travel times and number of matches
 -   in the form of a multi-polygon in order to plate colors directly on a map, or to filter geocoded objects inside the polygon